Pandaqi/Pandaqi-Studio/pandaqi-studio/content/finger-food/_index.md

 To make sure we're all on the same page, here is an image of how a single hand might be placed and how to score it (at the end of the game.)

 ![Example of hand placement and scoring.](rules_explanation.webp)

+At the end, you might want to take a picture (from above) or write down the fingers for each player on another paper.
+Especially if you have many players (4+), it can be tiring to keep your hand in a difficult position for a long time, or very hard to verify scores from your own perspective.

 {{% /section-centered %}}